-GBG (General Board Game Playing & Learning) is an Open Source software framework developed at Technical University of Cologne.
-GBG aims to ease the entry for the students in Game learning research area which is a very interesting sub-field of artifical intelligence.
-Last year, two students finished their Bachelor theses successfully on the basis of the GBG under supervision of Prof. Konen.
+GBG (General Board Game Playing & Learning) is an Open Source software framework developed at TH Köln, University of Applied Sciences.
+GBG aims to ease the entry for the students into game learning and the reinforcement learning research area which is a very interesting sub-field of artifical intelligence.
+In 2018,

 In case you are interested in any of the following topics (or anythign similar) please contact Wolfgang Konen.
 Some examples of possible future project themes:

 - New game:

 - New agent:

 - Weight-sharing n-tuples (Convolutional Network)

 - Comparing TD-Learning agents and SARSA agent on various GBG games

 - Improving agents for larger Hex boards in GBG